ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 # Ordering Veeam
 {: #veeam_ordering}

-You can include the Veeam service with a new vCenter Server instance or add the service to your existing vCenter Server instance.
+You can include the Veeam service with a new VMware vCenter Server instance or add the service to your existing vCenter Server instance.

 ## Ordering Veeam for a new instance
 {: #veeam_ordering-new}